d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 that we are able to recover the parameters perfectly.
-However, in machine learning, we are typically less concerned with recovering true underlying parameters, and more concerned with parameters that lead to highly accurate prediction.
+However, in machine learning, we are typically less concerned with recovering true underlying parameters, and more concerned with parameters that lead to highly accurate prediction :cite:`vapnik1992principles`.
 Fortunately, even on difficult optimization problems, stochastic gradient descent can often find remarkably good solutions, owing partly to the fact that, for deep networks, there exist many configurations of the parameters that lead to highly accurate prediction.
+Likewise, the stochastic nature of optimization ensures that are less likely to get 'stuck' in shallow local minima.

 ## Summary

-* We saw how a deep network can be implemented and optimized from scratch, using just tensors and auto differentiation, without any need for defining layers or fancy optimizers.
-* This section only scratches the surface of what is possible.
-In the following sections, we will describe additional models based on the concepts that we have just introduced and learn how to implement them more concisely.
+In this section we took a significant step forward towards designing deep learning systems by implementing the the canonical structure of a training loop.
+In this process we built a data loader, a model, a loss function, an optimization procedure and a visualization and monitoring tool.
+We did this by composing a Python object that contains all relevant parts for training a model.
+While none of what we implemented is efficient, it is still sufficient to solve a small toy problem quickly.
+In the next sections we will see how to do this a) more concisely and b) more efficiently such that we can use the GPUs in our computer to their full extent.
+Once we are comfortable with that, we graduate to more advanced network architectures, specific datasets, and optimizers in the subsequent chapters.

 ## Exercises

 1. What would happen if we were to initialize the weights to zero.
 Would the algorithm still work?
+What if we initialized the parameters with variance $1,000$ rather than $0.01$?
-1. Assume that you are
-   [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model between voltage and current.
-Can you use auto differentiation to learn the parameters of your model?
+1. Assume that you are [Georg Simon Ohm](https://en.wikipedia.org/wiki/Georg_Ohm) trying to come up with a model for resistors that relates voltage and current.
+Can you use automatic differentiation to learn the parameters of your model?
 1. Can you use [Planck's Law](https://en.wikipedia.org/wiki/Planck%27s_law) to determine the temperature of an object using spectral energy density?
+For reference, the spectral density $B$ of radiation emanating from a black body is
+   $B(\lambda, T) = \frac{2 hc^2}{\lambda^5} \cdot \left(\exp \frac{h c}{\lambda k T} - 1\right)^{-1}$.
+Here
+   $\lambda$ is the wavelength, $T$ the temperature, $c$ the speed of light, $h$ Planck's quantum, and $k$ the Boltzmann constant.
+You measure the energy for different wavelengths $\lambda$ and you now need to fit the spectral density curve to Planck's law.
-1. What are the problems you might encounter if you wanted to  compute the second derivatives?
+1. What are the problems you might encounter if you wanted to compute the second derivatives of the loss?
 How would you fix them?
 1. Why is the `reshape` function needed in the `squared_loss` function?
-1. Experiment using different learning rates to find out how fast the loss function value drops.
+1. Experiment using different learning rates to find out how quickly the loss function value drops.
+Can you reduce the error by increasing the number of epochs of training?
-1. If the number of examples cannot be divided by the batch size, what happens to the `data_iter` function's behavior?
+1. If the number of examples cannot be divided by the batch size, what happens to `data_iter` at the end of an epoch?
+1. Try implementing a different loss function, such as the absolute value loss `(y_hat - d2l.reshape(y, y_hat.shape)).abs().sum()`.
+    1. Check what happens for regular data.
+    1. Check whether there is a difference in behavior if you actively perturb some entries of $\mathbf{y}$, such as $y_5 = 10,000$.
+    1. Can you think of a cheap solution for combining the best aspects of squared loss and absolute value loss?
+       Hint: how can you avoid really large gradient values?
+1. Why do we need to reshuffle the dataset?
+Can you design a case where a maliciously dataset would break the optimization algorithm otherwise?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/42)